Creating a culture of wellness

 The purpose of workplace wellness programs is to help employees maintain or improve their health.
 Benefits may include increased employee satisfaction, increased productivity, reduced attrition, lower absenteeism and lower medical costs.
 In fact, most employees with access to wellness programs say the programs have made a positive impact on their health, according to a recent UnitedHealthcare Consumer Sentiment Survey.

-Following are five tips for employers to consider to start a wellness program or refine their existing program.
+Five tips for employers to consider to start a wellness program or refine their existing program

 Customize a Strategy for Your Workforce